Artemis is one of two ketch rigged Sou’Wester 59’s built by Hinckley

 Rare Opportunity to Own One Of The Best

-See 360 Degree Virtual Tour at
+See 360 Degree Virtual Tour of this boat at

 Artemis is one of a few ketch rigged 59' Hinckley Sou’Wester built.
 Her split rig provides great balance,versatility and is easily sailed by a couple.
 Her hydraulic furling and winches make this sail plan even easier to handle.
 Carbon spars keep weight down aloft and give Artemis even better performance.
 With the centerboard up, she draws only 6'6" allowing you to explore shallow anchorages.
 With the board down, she becomes a performance thoroughbred with blue water capabilities.